7 Scarily Effective Social Engineering Techniques

 The key is that the priming works when you have expectations it is going to work.
 You don’t force it; you simply allow that persona to flow into your pretext.
 You know, it helps you on an unconscious level.

-So, when you are out there pretending to be someone else, you instinctively know how to behave; And you don’t spend mental energy worrying about how you look.
+So, when you are out there pretending to be someone else, you instinctively know how to behave, and you don’t spend mental energy worrying about how you look.

 If you can get a job at the target company, everything becomes easier.